 The Validation Server can accept incoming “test documents” through a variety of protocols, including but not limited to email, HTTP, HTML Form, and FTP.
 A trading partner wishing to validate their messages may submit those messages in any of a variety of different ways.
 For instance, a developer wishing to test a new transaction may alternatively:

 - Send an email with “Transaction Test” in the subject line

 - Select the transaction to be tested from a drop-down on a web page

 - FTP a file to a directory on test.yourcompany.com

 Inbound test documents can be subject to any required validation through a “pluggable” validation architecture.
 Validation rules can be expressed in XML Schema, Schematron or in a custom XML validation dialect.

 Validation models can be “layered,” where a number of different models are applied to the same instance document.
 For example, the same document may be validated against:

 This approach also has the benefit of exposing those areas where partners’ interpretations are at odds with yours, or with the standard itself.

 Validation results can be produced as XML, or as a human-readable HTML report.
-This report enumerates the rules executed against a particular instance document, the success or failure of the aforementioned rules and any relevant details in the case of a failure.
-The report is returned to the submitter through the appropriate transport protocol (email, HTTP, web page, FTP, etc).
+This report enumerates the rules executed against a particular instance document, the success or failure of the rules mentioned above and any relevant details in the case of a failure.
+The report is returned to the submitter through the appropriate transport protocol (email, HTTP, web page, FTP, etc.).